PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And what is that?" asked Dimsbury pointing at one of the more disgusting looking bits.

-"Well, it's Man, Lettuce, and Tomato innit?"
+"Well, it's Man, Lettuce, and Tomato."
 Seeing the foul look on the Wizard's already foul-looking face, Samga quickly changed tack, "o' course, the finest sliced leg of Man."

 "Raw leg of man, I assume?"